Navigating Echoview

 Toolbars

-The Echoview menu toolbar is always displayed.
-Other toolbars are checked/unchecked for display using the View menu.
-In addition these toolbars can be moved (using the mouse pointer) to any position on the screen.
+Toolbars can be displayed or hidden using View menu > Toolbars > Toolbar name.
+In addition, toolbars can be moved (with the mouse pointer) to any position on the screen.

 The following toolbars are available: